hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-8.md

 ## Specification

 Detailed specifications are under development.
+Please contact the author for more details.